lanigon/pool_analysis/README.md

 3. Build competitor/arb-sender leaderboards from the flagged `is_arb_trade` rows (volume, `net_profit`, spread statistics, etc.).
 4. Bucket arbitrage trades into 10-second windows, require both chains to contribute opposite-sided volume, and compute symmetry, high-spread groups, and net-flow metrics.
 5. Deep-dive on a specific wallet (`0x43f9a7aec2a683c4cd6016f92ff76d5f3e7b44d3`): enumerate Base trades, compare BSC reference prices, track tick movements, and evaluate whether flipping the signal on the opposite chain would have been profitable.
+6. Trace “strict” cross-chain windows that satisfy opposite-side spread constraints on both chains; the current log covers ~1.5 days, yields 10 matched buckets (~1.9% of 10s windows), and highlights three balanced events with nearly $2.1k total net profit despite ETH symmetry ratios near 0.93–1.00.
+7. Counted 25,715 high-spread trades (>0.05%) split roughly 13.7k on Base and 12.0k on BSC, removed 19 rows with the anomalous `2954.226369` price, and documented that 139/399 (34.8%) of `0x43f9a7a…` Base trades would have been profitable if reversed on BSC shortly thereafter (avg. next BSC return ≈−0.11%).

 ### Generated Visuals (`insights/view/`)